itzhaksh/LearningEnglishApkQML/README.md

 ## 🚀 Key Features

-✅ Game Modes: Translation, Practice, and Memory Game
+✅ Game Modes: Translation, Practice, and Match Cards
 ✅ Text-to-Speech Support for English and Hebrew
 ✅ Real-time Feedback while you play
 ✅ Clean UI optimized for touchscreens